Wokdsem/Kinject/README.md

 # Kinject

 A fast dependency injector for Android and Java.
-For Kinject\'s main documentation, please see [the website.](http://wokdsem.github.io/Kinject/)
+For Kinject's main documentation, please see [the website.](http://wokdsem.github.io/Kinject/)

 ## Installation